 Black ops: how HBGary wrote backdoors for the government.
 On November 16, 2009, Greg Hoglund, a cofounder of computer security firm HBGary, sent an e-mail to two colleagues.

 The message came with an attachment, a Microsoft Word file called AL_QAEDA.doc, which had been further compressed and password protected for safety.
 Its contents were dangerous.
 "I got this word doc linked off a dangler site for Al Qaeda peeps," wrote Hoglund.
 "I think it has a US govvy payload buried inside.
+Would be neat to [analyze] it and see what it's about.
 Help Anonymous stop Palantir.
 Do it now.
 Overview The following emails clearly establish Matthew Steckman's (Foward Deployed Engineer at Planatir) involvement in the creation of the leaked presentation/proposal entitled, "The Wikileaks Threat," including content allegedly considered unethical by the Internet security firm, Palantir, and possibly illegal under U.S. law.

 The contract calls for the development of “Persona Management Software” which would help the user create and manage a variety of distinct fake profiles online.
 The job listing was discussed in recently leaked emails from the private security firm HBGary after an attack by internet activist last week.
-Click here to view the government contract (PDF) (Below as well) According to the contract, the software would “protect the identity of government agencies” by employing a number of false signals to convince users that the poster is in fact a real person.
-How Anonymous hacked the security firm hacker.
+Click here to view the government contract (PDF) (Below as well) How Anonymous hacked the security firm hacker.
 Even as the FBI was conducting its ongoing campaign of surveillance and armed raids against those of us involved in the Anonymous activist collective, that and other "law enforcement" agencies were simultaneously providing resources and work opportunities to a collection of federal contractors, which were themselves engaged in a variety of reckless and unethical activities to which they are now being held to account by the press, if not the government.